Defiant Toddler: Causes And Tips To Deal With Them

 When To Be Concerned About Toddlers’ Defiance?

 Most cases of defiance in toddlers are not something to be concerned about.
-However, defiant or unruly behavior could be concerning in some cases.
+However, defiant or unruly behavior could be concerning in some cases and leave you wondering how to get your toddler to listen.
 Consult a pediatrician or a pediatric psychologist if a defiant or obstinate toddler displays the following red flags (3).

 Image: Shutterstock